ofekp/TinyUPnP/README.md

 Beer
 ==
 If you like what I got, support me by buying me a :beer: [Beer](https://www.paypal.me/ofekpearl/5usd) and cheers to you!

+Special thanks
+--
+[@ajwtech](https://github.com/ajwtech) - for contributing to the package by noting the need to use `constrolURL` instead of `eventSubURL`